 The Entertainment Software Association, a trade association representing video games, rebuked the WHO's classification in a statement that claimed that "common sense and objective research prove video games are not addictive.
 And, putting that official label on the recklessly trivializes real mental health issues like depression and social anxiety disorder[.]"
 The ESA asked the WHO to reconsider officially labeling gaming disorder as a disease.

-When asked about the ESA statement, WHO representatives refused to respond, but told USgamer: "A decision of inclusion of 'gaming disorder' in the draft ICD-11 was based on available scientific evidence and a consensus of the international expert group with particular expertise in health and public health implications of addictive behaviours, including [online] and [offline gaming]."
+When asked about the ESA statement, WHO representatives declined to respond, but told USgamer: "A decision of inclusion of 'gaming disorder' in the draft ICD-11 was based on available scientific evidence and a consensus of the international expert group with particular expertise in health and public health implications of addictive behaviours, including [online] and [offline gaming]."

 The ICD-11, which has been in development since 2015, is the first major revision to the ICD since ICD-10, which was adopted in 1994.
 A full revision is expected to come out later in 2018.